UNICEF - Rights Respecting Schools Award (RRSA)

 All the policies, school development plan, subject action plans, whole school plans and enrichment days include references to the rights of the child, demonstrating that these UNCRC values support all we do as staff, pupils and as a school community.

-Sacred Heart RC Primary School has recently been awarded its Recognition of Commitment Award.
+Sacred Heart Catholic Primary School has been awarded its Recognition of Commitment Award.

 Article 2-All children have these rights, no matter who they are.